plizonczyk/noiseprotocol/README.md

 ### Warning
 This package shall not be used (yet) for production purposes.
 There was little to none peer review done so far.
 Use common sense while using - until this package becomes stable.

+## Documentation
+Available on [Read the Docs](https://noiseprotocol.readthedocs.io).
+For now it provides basic documentation on HandshakeState, CipherState and SymmetricState.
+Refer to the rest of the README below for more information.

 ## Installation and prerequisites
 For now, only Python 3.5+ is supported.